Wildlander-mod/wildlander-mod.github.io/13-Community/Challenges.md

 3. Only save at the start of each day, after waking up.

 {: .note}
-**Note:** This challenge was intended to be played alongside DamnPeasants’s own challenge, to create a truly miserable experience.
+> This challenge was intended to be played alongside DamnPeasants’s own challenge, to create a truly miserable experience.
 Being the dragonborn is optional, but for true serfdom, pick non-dragonborn.

 ---